over the moon together

 Him: I’m already changed enough.
 Enough!
 You and your ideas.
 I’m going to bed.

 Him: That’s all I want.
-Get used to it.
-Humph!
+You should be used to it by now.
+Humph.

-I pull down the blackout shades, climb into a cozy bed with a heated mattress cover, and consider setting the alarm for 4.
+I pulled down the blackout shades, climbed into the cozy bed with a heated mattress cover, and considered setting the alarm for 4 a.m.
 Really?
-Do I really want to jump out into the cold night alone, inch my car out of the clunky garage, swerve into deep dark blackness littered with all sorts of nighttime animals like deer, fox, maybe a mountain lion who knows.
-It would be an obstacle course to get where I’m going.
+Did I need to jump into the winter night alone, inch my car out of the clunky garage, swerve into blackness with all sorts of nighttime animals like deer, fox, maybe a mountain lion, who knows?
+It would be an obstacle course to get where I was going.

-Which is -- by the way -- to the moon.
+Which, by the way, was to the moon.

-So, I don’t set the alarm.
-Maybe I’m already changed enough too.
+So I didn’t set the alarm.
+Maybe I’m already changed enough, too.

-At 4, my body knows better.
-I pop up.
+At 4, my body knew better.
+I popped up.

 Aren’t there all sorts of things you want that your partner doesn’t?
-He skis, I don’t anymore.
-I do yoga, he doesn’t.
-He watches grade B superhero movies.
-I can’t understand why.
-I go from museum to museum, happy, tired.
-His back aches after one.
+He skis; I don’t anymore.
+I do yoga and meditate; he doesn’t.
+He watches grade B superhero movies; I can’t understand why.
+I go from museum to museum, happy, tired; his back aches after one.

 But the moon?
 Who can’t agree on that?

-At 4, as I find my coat -- stomping my feet and slamming doors in case someone, somewhere wants to join me -- I hesitate.
-I walk outside, doubting I’ll go anywhere, and get a surprise.
+At 4, as I grabbed my coat—stomping my feet and slamming doors in case someone, somewhere wanted to join me—I hesitated.
+I walked outside, shivered, doubted I’d go anywhere, and got a surprise.

-The full moon is shining in my backyard, a full-on view of the lunar eclipse underway.
-Barely the need to get out of bed.
+The full moon was shining in the backyard, a full-on view of the lunar eclipse underway right there at home.
+Scarcely the need to get out of bed.
 No drive to a distant lookout, no scary animals.

-I take off my coat, settle near a bedroom window -- dragging a chair, stomping into position -- because I know how this goes.
+I took off my coat, settled back upstairs near a bedroom window—dragging a chair, stomping into position—because I know how this goes.

 Him, drowsy: What’s happening?

-With the moon and stars as my witness, I turn to look at him, as he climbs out and sits next to me.
+With the moon and stars as my witness, I turned to look at him as he climbed out of bed, dragged a chair, and sat next to me.

-I already know the game at our house.
-It goes like this: He says no then yes, and I say yes then no.
+I said nothing.
+Not what-are-you-kidding-me or are-you-totally-nuts?
+I already knew the game at our house.
+It goes like this: he says no then yes, and I say yes then no.

-Ray also typically points a finger in my direction, “Don’t wear me down.
+He also typically points a finger in my direction: “Don’t wear me down.
 You know how you wear me down.
 Don’t do it.”

 Little ole’ me?

-On the other hand, I’m ready to jump into anything, often get myself in trouble, then say, “Why didn’t you warn me.
+On the other hand, I’m ready to jump into anything, get myself into trouble, then say, “Why didn’t you warn me?
 You never warn me.
 You know how I am.”

 And I know how he is.

-Sitting together, passing the binoculars between us, watching the moon turn deep red, I gaze upward and thank the heavens for saving me from lions and protecting him from having to go somewhere.
+Sitting together, passing the binoculars between us, watching the moon turn deep red, I gazed upward and thanked the heavens for saving me from scary lions and saving him from having to carry his lazy butt outside.

-We watch as the moon changes us -- reminds us we are not the center of the universe, that we are tiny players in a vast mystery, that the big important things in life are often out of our control.
+We watched as the moon changed us—reminded us we’re not the center of the universe, just tiny players in a vast mystery, with the big important things in life out of our control.

 Like our mates, for example.